-arbitrary ['a:bitrəri, US 'a:bətreri] adj 1. based on personal opinion or impulse, not on any reason or system: arbitrary decisions of the choice of the players of the team seems completely arbitrary.
+arbitrary ['a:bitrəri, US 'a:bətreri] adj 1. based on personal opinion or impulse, not on any reason or system: arbitrary decisions \circ The choice of the players of the team seems completely arbitrary.
 2. using power without restriction and without considering others: an arbitrary ruler, arbitrary powers.

-welfare ['welfeə(r)] n [U] 1. the good health, happiness, comfort, etc of a person or group: the welfare of the nation $\circ$ Parents are responsible for the welfare of their children.
-2. practical care for the health, safety, etc of a particular group: student welfare $\circ$ a child welfare clinic $\circ$ the government's Social Welfare Department 3.
+welfare ['welfe \ni (r)] n [U] 1. the good health, happiness, comfort, etc of a person or group: the welfare of the nation' \circ Parents are responsible for the welfare of their children.
+2. practical care for the health, safety, etc of a particular group: student welfare \circ a child welfare clinic \circ the government's Social Welfare Department 3.
 (US)= social security: welfare payments.

 core [ko:(r)] n 1. the hard centre of certain fruits, eg apples, containing the seeds.
 2. the central part of an object: the core of a nuclear reactor; the Earth's core.
-3. the most important part of sth: one of his core beliefs/activities/areas o This concept is at the very core of her theory.

-o English is a subject on the core curriculum (ie one, which all the students have to do).
+3. the most important part of sth: one of his core beliefs/ activities/ areas \circ This concept is at the very core of her theory. \circ English is a subject on the core curriculum (ie one, which all the students have to do).
 IDM to the core right to the center: rotten to the core (ie completely bad).
-He is Armenian to the core (ie completely Armenian in attitudes, beliefs, etc).
+He is Armenian to the core (ie completely bad).
+Armenian to the core (ie completely bad).